CleggTom/ArabianGulf/README.md

 # ArabianGulf
-Data and analysis of Life History Food webs.
+Data and analysis of Life History Food webs for Clegg, Ali and Beckerman 2018: The Impact of Intraspecific Variation on Food Web Structure

 The repository has three folders which are as follows:
 1. Analysis